SFDR Reporting Requirements

 -

-The GRESB SFDR Assessments are independent of the GRESB Real Estate and Infrastructure Assessments to enable year-round reporting.
+The GRESB SFDR Assessments are independent of the GRESB Infrastructure Assessments to enable year-round reporting.

-The 2023 SFDR Assessment reporting will run from Q1 through Q4, 2023, and will facilitate reporting for the ‘2022 reference period’.
+The 2026 SFDR Assessment reporting timeline will run from Q1 through Q4, 2026, and will facilitate reporting for both the 2024 and 2025 reference periods.
 As reports are not dependent on human validation, scoring, or benchmarking, they can be generated as many times as necessary by the participant member.

 As a reminder, the GRESB Assessment reporting period opens April 1 and closes July 1 and does not include all necessary information on mandatory and optional Principle Adverse Impacts indicators, whereas the GRESB SFDR Assessment will include these indicators.